JangSeongwon/MURM/README.md

       - 9 Boxes as goals

 Env2: Multi-view task
-      - Similar to Env1 but global-view is hindered with an obstacle close to boxes of goals
+      MURMENV- Similar to Env1 but global-view is hindered with a wall to goal-boxes (Global camera disadvantage)
+      MURMENV1- Randomly positioned goal-box (Active camera disadvantage)

 --------------------------
 # Key Points Considered